FrontEndFoxes/curriculum/workshop/minis/mini1.md

 ## Supplement 1: Creating a Dog Component

-At this point we want to abstract a single grid dog card into a separate component to learn how parent and child components communicate.
+At this point we want to abstract a single dog card from the Favorites grid into a separate component to learn how parent and child components communicate.

 We have a `components` folder but for now it's empty.
 Let's create a new file here and name it `Dog.vue`.